ragingrooster/ragingrooster.github.io/_drafts/Adload.md

 ### Analysis

-1. After click the pretty button and downloading the .dmg, I fired up my bash shell and went to my downloads folder to see what gift I was given.
+##### After I clicked the pretty button and downloaded the .dmg, I fired up my bash shell and went to my downloads folder to see what gift I was given.
 ```
 $ cd ~/Downloads